SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/05-Summary.md

   - Makes it easy to build user interfaces
   - Components are its main building blocks

-- Create-React-App initialises a project in a matter of seconds
+- Create-React-App initializes a project in a matter of seconds
   - Just type `npx create-react-app my-app` in the terminal